hamnaarif/Reveltek-Careers/Careers/BIM_Manager.md

 - Excellent communication skills and ability to work independently
 - Remote Commmunication Skills, Video Meetings, and Note Taking
 - Bachelor's degree in Architecture or related field (preferred)

 ## About Our Company
 We are a fast-growing remote team that specializes in architectural design and construction management.
 Our team consists of highly skilled professionals who work together to deliver exceptional results for our clients.
-As an Architectural Designer and Construction Associate, you will have the opportunity to work on a variety of projects and collaborate with a team of experts in the field.
+As an Architectural Designer and Construction Manager, you will have the opportunity to work on a variety of projects and collaborate with a team of experts in the field.

 ## Why Work With Us?
 - We offer a flexible work schedule and 100% remote work
 - We offer Virtual Access to State-of-the-Art Computer Design Systems with the latest GPU and CPU Processors